-The atmospheric model component of RAMS contains 5 namelists, which have the names \$MODEL_GRIDS, \$MODEL_FILE_INFO, \$MODEL_OPTIONS, \$MODEL_SOUND, and \$MODEL_PRINT, while the ISAN namelist are called \$ISAN_CONTROL, and \$ISAN_ISENTROPIC.
+while the ISAN namelist are called:

+- \$ISAN CONTROL - \$ISAN ISENTROPIC.

 These namelists are all contained in the data file called RAMSIN in the etc directory.
-This is a default name; the input namelist name can be set as a command line argument.
+This is a default name; the input namelist name can be specified as a command line argument.
 Each namelist in this file begins with one of the above identifiers, and ends with the character string "\$END".
 All variables in these namelists have sample values assigned to them in the RAMSIN file, but the user will need to edit many of them for a specific simulation or forecast.
 In a separate file, rconfig.h, in the include directory, the user sets values of 9 different parameters used in dimensioning the common blocks of the atmospheric model.

 The following sections contain descriptions of all atmospheric model parameters and namelist variables.
 The descriptions include what the parameters and variables represent or control and provide acceptable or recommended settings for them.
 Cross-referencing to related variables provides additional information.
 For this reason, a complete read-through of all namelist variables is recommended.
-Note as a matter of syntax that each value assigned to any namelist variable in the RAMSIN file must be followed by a comma.
 An index of the configuration and namelist variables can be found at the end of this document.